 Every Thursday I feature a wine I particularly enjoy, whether it’s something new and different, is a great value, or from a producer worth checking out.
-For this week, my Wine of the Week is the 2011 JC Cellars Isabel Dusi Vineyard Zinfandel.
+My Wine Of The Week is the 2010 Kenneth Volk Touriga Nacional Pomar Junction Vineyard.

 My tasting notes follow: